-The Special-Status Wildlife - Bat Study conducted in relicensing (TID/MID 2013b) identified evidence of bat night roosting at certain campground facilities that persisted throughout the study, suggesting that disturbance to night roosts in general is not adversely affecting bat use of the area.
+The Special-Status Wildlife - Bat Study conducted in relicensing (TID/MID 2013c) identified evidence of bat night roosting at certain campground facilities that persisted throughout the study, suggesting that disturbance to night roosts in general is not adversely affecting bat use of the area.
 The disturbance associated with recreation use of is unlikely to result in abandonment of roosts by bats.
-However, the small cinderblock structure near the A2 restroom in the Blue Oak campground, used by pallid bats as a night roost, was found to have burn marks on the interior walls of the structure and broken glass on the floor.
-It is notable that DPRA patrol records and staff anecdotal recollections support that this building has never been the source of any incidences or patrol contacts, day or night.
-Nonetheless, the direct nature of the disturbance to this structure suggests that future disturbances occurring at night could lead to a reduction of use or abandonment by special-status bats.
-Therefore, to prevent visitor activities from disrupting pallid bat use of this building, routine maintenance patrols at Blue Oaks campground will include direct observation of the cinderblock structure to ensure that visitors are not entering the building or otherwise disturbing pallid bat night roosting.
-These patrols will be conducted periodically during the day to determine any evidence of human use and at night to directly observe and prevent any use that may be occurring during the time that pallid bats use the building.
-If DPRA determines that human use is occurring at night in spite of patrols, physical measures will be taken to exclude humans from the building while still accommodating pallid bat use (e.g., partially boarding the doorway).
+A small cinderblock structure near the A2 restroom in the Blue Oak campground is used by pallid bats as a night roost and anecdotal evidence suggests visitors may be accessing the building, creating a potential disturbance for the bats.
+To prevent visitors from accessing the building, physical measures will be taken to exclude humans from the building while still accommodating pallid bat use (e.g., partially boarding the doorway).